elDiegoGit/elDiegoGit/README.md

 ## Welcome to my Git repository 👋

 ### About Me:
-- I'm an Economist with interests in Macroeconomics, International Economics and Finance and Time Series analysis.
+- I'm an Economist with interests in Macroeconomics, International Economics and Finance, and Time Series analysis.
 - Here you will find the latest version of the models and scripts I've worked on, including replication files for published papers.

 <!--